Photo Of Kyle B. Sawyer

 Obstructing a Peace Officer in El Paso County

-On Behalf of | Dec 9, 2019 | Obstructing a Peace Officer |
+by | Feb 7, 2024 | Obstructing a Peace Officer |

 obstructing-peace-officer-omalley-and-sawyer-llc.jpg

 Obstructing a peace officer charges in El Paso County, Colorado involve intentionally disrupting a police officer or firefighter while performing their duties.
-Anyone who threatens or uses force or violence against a peace officer or their law enforcement animals can face a criminal charge.
-Due to the potential jail time and substantial fines, accusations or charges of obstructing a peace officer require representation from a strategic defense attorney.
+Anyone who threatens or uses force or violence against a peace officer in Colorado Springs or their law enforcement animals can face a criminal charge.

 What is Obstructing a Peace Officer in Colorado Springs?